Air Ukraine

 Air Ukraine (Авіалінії України Avialiniyi Ukrayiny) was a state-owned airline from Ukraine, serving as flag carrier of the country from 1992 to 2002.
 Headquartered in Kyiv, Air Ukraine operated scheduled passenger and cargo flights mostly on domestic routes or within the Commonwealth of Independent States, but also to global destinations.
 Its role as flag carrier was transferred to Ukraine International Airlines.

 History

 An Air Ukraine Yakovlev Yak-42 (in the later dedicated Air Ukraine livery) at Stuttgart Airport (1998).

 Two Air Ukraine Tupolev Tu-154 aircraft (still in Aeroflot colours but with Air Ukraine titles) at Moscow's Vnukovo Airport (1994).

 The Dissolution of the Soviet Union during 1990 and 1991 lead to the split-up of former Soviet carrier Aeroflot in 1992, with Air Ukraine being founded out of the Aeroflot's Kyiv directorate.
-Soon, other Ukrainian divisions were merged into it to create a national airline.
+Soon, other Ukrainian divisions were merged into it to create a national airline..
+By 2001, the airline had a small fleet of 5 aircraft which meant its operations had significantly shrunk.

 In December 2002, Air Ukraine was declared to be bankrupt.
 Attempts to relaunch the company by merging it with Aerosvit Airlines or Ukraine International Airlines failed, and the airline license was finally withdrawn on 23 July 2004.